nirbhayph/VAMRR-Vehicle-Detection/README.md

 Demo : `https://autodetect.ml`

-Deep learning based vehicle damage detection solution.
+This is a Deep learning based vehicle damage identification solution.
 This repository is linked to the React based web application which is integrated with the mentioned system.

 This is a proof of concept for damage detection of vehicles.
 Labels that can be detected : `Front` `Rear` `Door` `Fender` `Major-Damage` `Minor-Damage` `Scratches`